 WiseTech CEO Zubin Appoo positioned the change as:

 The financial markets have responded positively.
-Broker Jefferies estimates the new pricing will generate approximately 6% uplift in CargoWise annualized revenue in FY26 and FY27.
+Broker Jefferies estimates the new pricing will generate approximately 6 percent uplift in CargoWise annualized revenue in FY26 and FY27.
+WiseTech's share price has surged since the announcement, with analysts noting the revenue upside of shifting costs toward cargo owners.

 WiseTech's dominant market position in freight forwarding software enables this kind of pricing restructure.
-As The Loadstar reported, many forwarders feel "trapped" with limited alternatives that match CargoWise's comprehensive functionality.
+As The Loadstar reported, many forwarders feel trapped with limited alternatives that match CargoWise's comprehensive functionality.

-WiseTech suggests the automation fee "can be treated as a disbursement and passed directly on to your customer for recovery."
+WiseTech suggests the automation fee can be treated as a disbursement and passed directly on to your customer for recovery.
+But can you actually do this?

 The Journal of Commerce reported widespread skepticism:

-Industry professionals confirm the challenge.
-Amit Maheshwari, a freight technology executive, commented: "Passing costs through to the shipper or consignee is very very hard in the commodity freight brokerage business," noting this could "narrow margins even further if you can't pass it through."
+"Passing costs through to the shipper or consignee is very very hard in the commodity freight brokerage business," says Amit Maheshwari.
+He noted this could narrow margins even further if forwarders cannot pass it through.

-George Sanchez, another industry observer, agreed: "If you try to pass this on to your shippers, you will find that this will be very difficult."
+"If you try to pass this on to your shippers, you will find that this will be very difficult," says George Sanchez.
 He cited a standard industry truth: "Forwarders are in a commoditized business" where cost pass-through creates competitive vulnerability.

 The core challenge: shippers view freight forwarding as a commoditized service.
-In a competitive market, adding a new "technology fee" line item risks losing business to competitors who absorb the cost.
+In a competitive market, adding a new technology fee line item risks losing business to competitors who absorb the cost.

 What "Transitional Pricing Protection" adjustments appeared on your early 2026 invoices?
 If you see TPP line items, you need to understand whether your current bill reflects your final pricing or a temporary cushion.
 Ask WiseTech directly: when does TPP end, and what will your invoice look like after it expires?